yves-gaignard/PoolManager/README.md

 ### Setup your development environment
 This project has been develop using PlatformIO + VSCode.

 If you begin with this environment, follow the excelent article: [Getting Started with VS Code and PlatformIO IDE for ESP32 and ESP8266 (Windows, Mac OS X, Linux Ubuntu)](https://randomnerdtutorials.com/vs-code-platformio-ide-esp32-esp8266-arduino/).

 This article is proposed by the [Random Nerd Tutorials](https://randomnerdtutorials.com/) site.
 This site is the Reference for everyone who develop with an ESP32.
 You'll find a lot of tutorials and examples.

+### Setup your project
 Once your environment is ready, you can setup your project.
 (TODO)

-### Customize and configure
+### Customize and configure Pool Manager
-To customize and configure the Pool Manager application, consult the dedicated README [here](include/README.md).
+To customize and configure the Pool Manager application, consult the dedicated [README](include/README.md).